Opt-Pei/CPC-Benchmark-Dataset---A-Benchmark-Framework-for-Global-Optimization/README.md

-# CPC-Framework
+# CPC-Benchmark Dataset

-**CPC (Challenging Problems for Computation)** is a framework providing a collection of challenging optimization problems for benchmarking global optimization algorithms in relatively low-dimensional spaces.
+**CPC (Challenging Problems for Computation)** is a benchmark dataset providing a collection of challenging optimization problems for benchmarking global optimization algorithms in relatively low-dimensional spaces.

 ## Authors